Keto Vegetarian Recipes: Easy Low-Carb Meals for Weight Loss (Complete Guide)

 cauliflower steak keto vegetarian meal

-• How to Prepare: Slice a large head of cauliflower into 1-inch thick slabs.
-Brush both sides with melted garlic butter and roast at 400°F until the edges are caramelized and crispy.
+How to Make: Cut a large cauliflower into 1-inch thick slabs.
+Brush both sides with melted garlic butter and roast at 400°F until the edges are golden and crispy.

-• Why it Works: Cauliflower is a "cruciferous" vegetable, meaning it’s packed with fiber and indole-3-carbinol, which supports healthy hormone balance—a crucial factor in weight loss.
+Why It Works: Cauliflower is a cruciferous vegetable packed with fiber and indole-3-carbinol, which supports hormone balance and aids weight management.

 3. Keto Mushroom Risotto (The Cauliflower Rice Method)